bilalahhmedd/data-engineering-101/pyspark-101/README.md

-# this directory contains pyspark scripts
+# 'this directory contains pyspark scripts'